What journaling did for me (and what I believe it will do for you)

 My long-term marriage was ending, which plunged me into a wild spiral of anxiety.
 I couldn’t sleep.
 I was a disaster at work and struggled to handle even the smallest tasks in caring for my two kids.

-One day, facing an immovable deadline my attorneys had given me, I grabbed a plain notebook and went to a nearby park.
+One day, facing an immovable deadline my divorce attorneys had given me, I grabbed a notebook and went to a nearby park.
 I needed to get my head around the things they’d asked me to bring to the next meeting.

 What started as a laundry list somehow morphed into a long, wandering rant.
 The pen just kept moving across the page.
 I spilled out all my anger, guilt and fears for the future, holding nothing back.